techpmsap/S4HC_Bootcamp_2018/Day2/Exercise_26/Exercise_26.md

 1. You can see that the application is now started directly without using the Fiori Launchpad.
 You can click on **Go** to get some data
 	![](images/13.png)

-1. You get your Business Partners
+1. You get your Product list
 	![](images/14.png)

 1. Before moving to the next chapter, please write down the application URL you see in the browser: this will be required later